x64dbg/docs/introduction/Expressions.md

 # Expressions

-The debugger allows usage of basic math operations, just type an expression in the command window and the result will be displayed in the console.
+The debugger allows usage of basic expressions.
+Just type an expression in the command window and the result will be displayed in the console.
 Apart from calculations, it allows quick variable changes using a C-like syntax.

 ## Operators